Skip to main content

 You also have a responsibility to create an environment in which program staff members feel safe to make reports.
 To do so, you must first ensure that staff members are aware of the definitions and behavioral indicators of abuse and neglect.
 The Child Abuse Reporting course that all staff members complete is a good start, but you must work with the Training & Curriculum Specialists (T&CSs) to ensure that staff members understand and apply what they have learned.
 To do so, you should communicate regularly with the T&CSs about staff members’ training needs and any concerns in the program.
 It is essential that you and the T&CSs present a shared message about the importance of identification, reporting, and prevention of child abuse and neglect.
 You should review training materials and protocols together and make sure you all understand the materials and procedures related to child abuse and neglect.

-How Can I Build Partnerships around Reporting and Preventing Abuse and Neglect?
+Building Partnerships Around Reporting and Preventing Abuse and Neglect

 Scope and Mission of Family Advocacy Programs